 John Lewis Childrenswear by Charlie Smith Design, UK3 October,2016

 Opinion by Richard Baird.

 London-based studio Charlie Smith Design worked with British department store John Lewis to develop the visual identity system and packaging for their childrenswear department.
 The system needed to appeal to girls and boys aged from 2 to 14 (and presumably their parents), and connect a broad range of accessories and garments that included denim, swimwear, shoes and underwear.

-The result is as a contemporary and playful typographic treatment that uses structure to call out gender, colour to identify different sizes, and materiality to deliver both contrast and continuity between identity and products.
+The result is as a contemporary and playful typographic treatment across tags that use arrangement to call out gender, colour to identify different sizes, and materiality to establish a useful communicative contrast yet visual continuity throughout.

 Charlie Smith Design’s direction is interesting in the way that it feels distinctly unisex; in the forms and changing structure of type, and in the use of colour and material.